ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/07-step-3-update-unit-tests.md

 # Step 3: Update unit tests

-We now have a more robust `getModuleName()`, one that supports test folders like `tests/integration` and `tests/unit` with multiple entity types.
+We have a more robust `getModuleName`, one that supports multiple entity types living in the same folder.
 Let's create a step for the last time, called `rename-unit-tests`.

 Goals: